 Perks and Flaws

-However, the Standard Array isn’t perfect, as can be seen by how many people change it around, or simply don’t even bother with it in the first place.
+However, the Standard Array isn’t perfect, as can be seen by how many people change it around or don’t even bother with it in the first place.
 First off, it’s not as exciting as not knowing how strong or weak you’re going to be, and second, it forces you to wait a long time until you can get 20 in anything.
 But it’s a solid method, especially for new players who don’t even know what they’re doing, or what many of us do quite a bit of: making an endless army of characters you would like to play someday but probably won’t due to the lack of campaigns to play in.
 Though if you want to fix that, please do!
 I even have an article to help with that!